Town of Amherst - 5583 Main St,Williamsville, NY 14221

 “To help our neighbors, Bill and Marilyn, my son and I cut the grass in the summer, shovel and snowblow snow in the winter, take out their garbage cans, and help with other deeds inside the house.”

-“Our son, 8, checks on our elder neighbor every day when he gets home from school.
+“Our son, 8, checks on our neighbor every day when he gets home from school.
 He brings in her mail, does chores around the house and makes her laugh.
 He bounds out the door when he gets home from school to do this exceptionally good deed every day.”

 “Our neighbor Emory has cleared the sidewalks in front of his neighbor's houses after each and every snow event.
 Two of the homes are occupied by older people.”